cjimti/mk/_posts/2018-05-9-hobby-cluster.md

 curl -L https://git.io/vpDYE | sh
 ```

-Although according to the documentation it's okay to run [WireGuard] over the public interface; if your host allows it
-you might as well set up a private network.
-On [Vultr] it is as simple as checking
-a box setup or clicking on "Add Private Network" in the server settings.
-However on [Vultr] servers you need to add the
-new private network interface manually, this is not the case with [Digital Ocean]:
+Although according to the documentation it's okay to run [WireGuard] over the public interface; if your host allows it, you might as well set up a private network.
+On [Vultr] it is as simple as checking a box setup or clicking on "Add Private Network" in the server settings.
+However on [Vultr] servers you need to add the new private network interface manually, this is not the case with [Digital Ocean]:

 In `/etc/netplan/10-ens7.yaml` add the following lines (replace 10.99.0.200/16 with the assigned private IP and range):
 ```yaml